csdms/roadshow-diffusion/README.md

 * Intro to Git/GitHub
     * Set up SSH keys
     * Set up a repo for the diffusion model notebook
-* Diffusion model in a notebook II
-    * Refactor, modularize model in notebook
+    * Clone repo to workspace on *explore* Hub
 * Export notebook to Python source
 * Text editors
 * Virtual environments
     * conda
     * venv or virtualenv
-* Refactor diffusion model in Python source
+* Refactor diffusion model
     * Rename file to diffusion.py to adhere to module naming rules
+    * Modularize model script
+* Unit testing
+    * Test-driven development
 * Package model
     * Module definition file
     * Basic pyproject.toml file
     * Show how to pip install into a venv
-* Unit tests
 * Documentation
-* Diffusion model in a notebook III
+* Diffusion model in a notebook II
     * Import diffusion model from new package
+    * Import someone else's diffusion model
-* Visualize with Jupyter widgets
+* Visualize model output with Jupyter widgets
 * Landlab